Redonda Island

 Getting to Redonda Island

-Reaching Redonda Island requires some planning and preparation.
-The island is accessible by boat, and the nearest departure point is the mainland of Antigua.
-You can arrange boat transfers through local tour operators or charter a private boat for a more personalized experience.
+Reaching Redonda Island requires some planning.
+The island is accessible by boat, with the nearest departure point being the mainland of Antigua.
+Visitors can arrange boat transfers through local tour operators or charter a private boat for a more personalized journey.
+The trip to Redonda takes approximately 1-2 hours, depending on sea conditions, and offers stunning views of the Caribbean Sea along the way.

 Exploring the Island